Charli XCX: Personal life

 Charli XCX experiences sound-to-colour synaesthesia.
 She has said, "I see music in colours.
 I love music that's black, pink, purple or red – but I hate music that's green, yellow or brown."

-In light of racist comments about her Indian heritage and skin tone being labelled as "dirty", Charli XCX expressed pride in her Indian roots on Twitter, writing, "i am extremely proud of my indian heritage. i love my roots & my family. don't call me/anyone 'dirty' bcoz of the colour of someone's skin."
+In light of racist comments about her Indian heritage and skin tone being labelled as "dirty", Charli XCX expressed pride in her Indian roots on Twitter, writing, "I am extremely proud of my Indian heritage.
+I love my roots and my family.
+Don't call me/anyone 'dirty' [because] of the colour of someone's skin."
 In 2024 she discussed her mixed heritage in an interview with Vogue Singapore, saying: "I grew up in two half-lives, I suppose.
 When I would go and visit my mum's family, I felt very Indian.
-It was all the classic scenes of my nani and bappa cooking with Bollywood films playing in the background and everybody speaking in Gujarati...
+It was all the classic scenes of my nani and bappa cooking with Bollywood films playing in the background and everybody speaking in Gujarati ...
 But then I'd go home to this other world which was largely white.
 It was almost like I would experience the Indian part of my identity only on the weekends.
 I never quite felt like I fit into either world, which I think commonly happens with mixed-race kids."

 Until 2022, Charli XCX was in a long-term partnership with Huck Kwong, whom she had previously dated in 2014 and been friends with since 2012.
 In 2022, she began publicly dating British musician George Daniel, the drummer for the alternative band the 1975.
 The couple met while working on the No Rome track "Spinning", released on 4 March 2021, and they collaborated again on her album Crash, released on 18 March 2022, on the album's title track and several songs on its deluxe edition.
 They became engaged in November 2023.
 Charli XCX and Daniel married at the Hackney Town Hall on 19 July 2025.
 The intimate ceremony was attended by a small group of people, including Charli XCX's parents and Daniel's bandmates from the 1975; lead vocalist Matty Healy was absent due to other obligations.
 On 14 September 2025, the pair had a second wedding in Scopello, Sicily, attended by friends and family.

 As of February 2017, Charli XCX divides her time between London and Los Angeles.

-In a 2019 interview with Glamour, Charli XCX said she is "not religious at all", although she has Muslim ancestry from her mother.
+In a 2019 interview with Glamour, Charli XCX said she is "not religious at all".

+In February 2026, during an interview on the podcast SmartLess, Charli XCX said that she does not really want to have children.
+One of the hosts, Jason Bateman, was criticised for questioning her decision.

+In June 2026, Charli XCX said that she "recently [has] been really struggling with [her] mental health", and that she is "in the worst place mentally that [she's] been in [her] life."